gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 it pronounced in a scraping gravelly voice.

 "Error yourself!"
-Maddy shouted at it defiantly.
+Maddy shouted defiantly.
-Without giving herself time to be frightened she slid forward over the roof of the cage, swung around, and lowered herself onto the narrow triangular hitch that connected it to the bot.
+Without giving herself time to be frightened she pulled herself back up on top of the cage, swung around, and lowered herself onto the narrow triangular hitch that connected it to the bot.